 A huge part of the local diet included apples.
 This was because apple trees happened to be very prominent in this part of the Smoky Mountains when the early settlers first moved there.
 While they did eat a lot of fresh, hand-picked apples, the early settlers also learned how to preserve the fruit they had so it would last longer, and help keep them fed during the colder months.
 A common enough practice was drying apples.
 Bushels weighing upwards of fifty pounds were able to be dried.
 This would help get the water weight out as well; which led to the bushels only weighing around seven pounds each.
 The practice of turning apple juice into a sweetened, delicious cider, a very lightly fermented drink, or at the very least vinegar made harvesting each and every apple worth it for the settlers.

 It wasn’t uncommon to have a very harsh life in the Smoky Mountains.
 Winter months would become terribly cold.
-The families living in wooden cabins could expect that the biting wind to seep in through the walls that were often cracked and through the chimney.
-The mountains got plenty of snowfall, and this would force the people to keep in their homes for great periods of time.
+The families living in wooden cabins could expect that the biting wind to seep in through the walls.
+This was because they were often cracked and through the chimney.
+The mountains got plenty of snowfall.
+This would force the people to keep in their homes for great periods of time.
 They had to come up with ways to still their boredom.
-This included quilting, reading their Bible, or strumming guitars and singing songs they’d either learned or came up with on the spot.
+This included quilting, reading their Bible, or strumming guitars and singing songs.
+The songs were either learned or came up with on the spot.
 This helped to create the start of bluegrass music.

 As early settlers became more and more common, the Cherokee Indians became more and more hostile.
 Though they wanted some of the white man’s possessions (such as farming hardware, and firearms), they did not like that the white settlers were pushing them from their homes and taking over their lands.

 A written language, 86 letters long, was created by a Cherokee named Sequoyah.
 It was widely based on sounds originating from Cherokee spoken word.
 Sequoyah was a silversmith, as well as a half-blood.
 The Cherokee people made the language official in 1825.
 Following the adoption of the language, a newspaper came out – the Phoenix.
-Since they had a written language, they were better able to correspond with their people, and the other governments, like the young United States.
+Since they had a written language, they were better able to correspond with their people.
+This allowed them to talk with other governments, like the young United States.

 There were a number of Cherokee rebels who chose to stay and fight for their homes.
 They sometimes fled into the mountain tops to circumvent being captured.
 One of these men was named Tsali.
 Tsali was something of a hero to the Cherokee people, but was named a terrorist by the United States after he killed some of their soldiers.
 Tsali surrendered eventually and agreed to his execution in trade for the government letting some of the Cherokee to have a portion of land that was located in North Carolina.